N1TEB0I/rants/README.md

-# my first day at my job was absolute hell
+# my first day on the job was absolute hell

 teenage boys are always so disrespecftul its just insufferable now